hmrc/play-frontend-hmrc/docs/maintainers/adr/0017-add-timeout-dialog-hide-sign-out-button.md

 ### Negative Consequences

-* There will be an undocumented and intested feature in `play-frontend-hmrc`.
-This ADR is intended to document the reasoning behind this divergence.
+* There will be an undocumented and untested feature in `play-frontend-hmrc`.
+This ADR is intended to document the reasoning behind this design decision.

 ## Links